-Registration of a trademark provides legal protection against unauthorised use of the registered brand name.
+Registration of a trademark provides legal protection against unauthorized use of the registered brand name.
 The trademark is registered based on the types of goods and services that are offered.
 The Ministry (Ministry of Commerce and Industry) categorizes all goods and services into 45 Classes.
 To register a brand under a trademark, the correct class of trademark must be known.
 It is also possible that the product falls into more than one Class.
 Filing each application separately will be a time-consuming process.

 What is a Multi-Class Trademark Application?

 A multi-class trademark application is used to register a service mark or a trademark in two or more product/service classes.
 It is a trademark application in which the applicant registers the federal trademark application in order to have their trademark registered in more than one product/service Class.

 Filing a multiple-class application has certain advantages and disadvantages, which we will discuss in this blog.
 The obvious benefit is that the applicant will not have to file separate applications and will be able to protect a product in multiple classes with a single application.
 Furthermore, filing a single multi-class application is more efficient.
 The applicant can avoid the hassle and save time by providing the information on a single occasion rather than multiple times.